 30g minced garlic (10 cloves, i love garlic)

 300g crushed tomatoes (no idea.. tomatoes come in all sizes, I used canned)

 30g brown sugar

 Add all the ingredients to a food processor and blend until smooth.
-If you don’t like the seeds you could strain your sauce but that will take away most of the heat.
+If you don’t like the seeds you could strain your sauce but that will take away a lot of the heat unless you wait a few days before straining for the capsaicin to infuse the sauce.
 Another trick for dealing with the seeds: Dehydrate them or if you’re using dehydrated/dried chiles then you ready to go.
-Collect them and if you have a spice blender powder them and add them back into the sauce.
+Collect them and if you have a spice blender powder them and add them back to the sauce.
 No seeds but all the heat.
-Good luck to you and your hot sauce making endeavours!
+Good luck to you and your hot sauce making endeavors!